Sena Adult 5S

 The Cardo PACKTALK Edge also offers voice recognition sensitivity adjustment, a nice feature for those who prefer hands-free operation.

 And if you are looking for a quick charge, the USB-C charger will give you roughly two hours of talk time.

 Compared to other Bluetooth intercom systems for motorcycles, the Cardo PACKTALK Edge is a top contender.
 Its impressive features and user-friendly design make it an excellent choice for anyone needing a reliable communication system while riding.

 4. Cardo PTB00040 – Best For Riding in Group

 As an avid motorcyclist, I always seek ways to enhance my riding experience.

 I was excited to try out the Cardo PTS00001 – PACKTALK Intercom System.
 After testing it out on a few rides, this intercom system is worth considering.

-And if you’re like me and enjoy listening to music on motorcycle, the Cardo PTS00001 doesn’t disappoint in that department either.
+And if you’re like me and enjoy listening to music on a motorcycle, the Cardo PTS00001 doesn’t disappoint in that department either.

-The “Hey Siri” and “Ok Google” voice activation features are also excellent.
+The “Hey Siri” and “OK Google” voice activation features are also excellent.

 You can easily make phone calls or text messages without taking your hands off the handlebars.
-And if you’re riding with a group, the intercom system allows you to communicate with up to 15 riders within a range of 1600 metres.
+And if you’re riding with a group, the intercom system allows you to communicate with up to 15 riders within a range of 1600 meters.